-Among the most popular methods for improving inventory visibility are using barcode scanners, streamlining inventory tracking, and implementing an operations software.
+Among the most popular methods for improving inventory visibility are using barcode scanners, streamlining inventory tracking, and implementing operations software.

 A disorganized warehouse isn’t just trouble for your inventory accuracy — it can also really block your visibility.
 If your team is working in an inefficient warehouse, it will be tough for them to find the products they need when they need them.